2025 AFL Women's season: Win–loss table

-Updated to the end of finals week 2.

 The following table can be sorted from biggest winning margin to biggest losing margin for each round.
 If two or more matches in a round are decided by the same margin, these margins are sorted by percentage (i.e. the lowest-scoring winning team is ranked highest and the lowest-scoring losing team is ranked lowest).
 Home matches are in bold, and opponents are listed above the margins.